cmclark00/XBLA-Automation/Readme.md

 # XBLA-Automation 0.2b

 ## Purpose:
-# The purpose of this script is to extract, move, and organize all of your XBLA game archives for easy integration into EmulationStation Desktop Edition
+### The purpose of this script is to extract, move, and organize all of your XBLA game archives for easy integration into EmulationStation Desktop Edition

 ## Why it's necessary:
-# Due to the way that XBLA games are packaged ES-DE can't normally recognize the games as being in your Roms/xbox 360 folder.
+### Due to the way that XBLA games are packaged ES-DE can't normally recognize the games as being in your Roms/xbox 360 folder.
 This is because XBLA games are packaged in a pirs file which is only used for the xbox 360, and which have no file extension, which ES-DE uses to recognize the game files.
-It is possible to do all of the work this script does by hand, it's just a little tedious. program
+It is possible to do all of the work this program does by hand, it's just a little tedious.

-### How it works:
+## How it works:
-The way the script works is by calling the patoolib module to extract the archives from the XBLA folder to the XBLA_Unpacked folder.
+### The way the script works is by calling the patoolib module to extract the archives from the XBLA folder to the XBLA_Unpacked folder.
-At this point there is code in place to rename all of the subdirectories in the irectory created from the archive to match the main directory.
+### At this point there is code in place to rename all of the subdirectories in the directory created from the archive to match the main directory.
-After this happens the script will ask the user to hit enter to launch the wxPirs program with a message to select the pirs file in the innermost subdirectory, and to close the program after that file has been unpacked.
-The user must hit enter again AFTER they have closed wxPirs.
+### After this happens the script will ask the user to hit enter to launch the wxPirs program with a message to select the pirs file in the innermost subdirectory.
-Finally, the code will rename the default.xex file to the same name as the main directory and then do some subdirectory cleanup by moving all of the game files up a few levels into that main directory.
+### Finally, the code will rename the default.xex file to the same name as the main directory and then do some subdirectory cleanup by moving all of the game files up a few levels into that main directory and deleting any unused and unnecessary subdirectories and files.
-At this point your terminal should be pointing back at your home directory and you should have nice organized game folders in XBLA_Unpacked.
+### At this point the program will ask if you want it to delete the original Rar archives for you.
+If you enter "Y" the program will delete the archives and give a confirmation message and end, otherwise the program will give a termination message.
+### Now you should have a nice clean folder full of all of your XBLA games organized, named correctly, and without any unnecessary junk.
-The final step is all on you, it's time to move all of the game folders over to your Roms/xbox 360 folder in your EmulationStation DE directory.
+### The final step is all on you, it's time to move all of the game folders over to your Roms/xbox 360 folder in your EmulationStation DE directory.

 ## Important note: When scraping in ES-DE make sure you use thegamesDB as your source, for some reason ScreenScraper doesn't seem towork well with these files.

 Instructions for use:

-Make sure you have the newest version of python installed.
+Make sure you have the newest version of python installed. you can check this in the command line with python3 --version

 In the comand line install patool using "pip install patool".